udexon/GOQ/Q6_diff_face_online.md

 ### GOQ_Q7: Can we implement the difference(s) in GOQ_Q6 in online communications?

 We only need to implement a small change to the conventional web page -- add questions.
+The end result is Graph of Questions.

+This novelty, although simple, is not in the curriculum of education in most countries.